How to get BT Sport on Sky, Virgin or BT TV

 Unsurprisingly, since they have six channels - eight if we count Sky Sports News and Sky Sports Mix - Sky still hold far more exclusive rights than BT and can show a greater range of sports.

-Crucially they've sole access to many of the big name events: the Ashes; the Rugby Super League; and the Ryder Cup.
+Crucially they've sole access to many of the big name events: the Rugby Super League; and the Ryder Cup.

-While BT now have the rights to 42 English Premier League football games, generally restricted to Saturday fixtures, Sky can show 126 live over the course of the season, including Wednesday and Sunday matches, plus extended highlights of every game that isn't televised.
+At present, BT have the rights to 42 English Premier League football games, generally restricted to Saturday fixtures.
+While Sky can show 126 live over the course of the season, including many Wednesday night and Sunday matches, plus extended highlights of every game that isn't televised.

 BT Sport 2: 410 SD / 432 HD